mateogon/EpubConsolidator/readme.md

 1. Clone the repository or download the scripts.
 2. Place your `.epub` files in the same directory as the `run.py` script.
 3. Run the `run.py` script.
-This will automatically extract the `.xhtml` files from your `.epub` books and consolidate the text into manageable segments.
+This will automatically extract the `.xhtml` and `.html` files from your `.epub` books and consolidate the text into manageable segments.

 ```bash
 python run.py